Load

 Bundled train / test splits (re:vision Method 1 / 2 / 3)

-The laion_fmri.splits subpackage layers on top of the accessors above without changing them. get_betas() and get_trial_info() stay one-file-per-call; splits are pure label matches against the label column of the trial table:
+The laion_fmri.splits subpackage layers on top of the accessors above without changing them.
+Splits are label matches against the label column of the trial table, so the same get_betas() and get_trial_info() calls feed both train and test slices:

 import numpy as np